svenpetersen1965/VIC-20-RAM-Expansion-Test-Software/README.md

 There are two versions, a *.d64 disk image and a BIN-file, which can be programmed into an EPROM cartridge for the VIC-20, such as the <a href="https://github.com/svenpetersen1965/Commodore-VIC-20-Super-Expander-II">Super Expander II</a> or the Hyper Expander.

+These executable files can be found in a <a href="https://github.com/svenpetersen1965/VIC-20-RAM-Expansion-Test-Software/tree/main/Rev.%200.0/bin">/bin</a> subdirectiory